hasura/ndc-http/docs/dynamic_headers.md

 ddn connector introspect \<connector-name\>
 ```

-- Finally add the exact `responseHeaders` object which you defined above to `DataConnectorLink` metadata.
+- Finally, add the exact `responseHeaders` object which you defined above to `DataConnectorLink` metadata.
 For instance:

 ```yaml
 kind: DataConnectorLink